 The sign was true to its word; the inhabitants of the bar were very friendly, and a grand time was had by all.
 As the night wound down, we bid each other goodbye, exchanged Facebook information, and went our separate ways.
 And that is almost — almost — where the story of our Kyoto visit ends.
 Except that there’s one more important feature: Monkeys.

-The following morning, Amelia took the early train off to Tokyo to meet up with our friend Shawn (“Naka”), whom we had demanded join us for the second leg of our Japan trip.
+The following morning, The Missus took the early train off to Tokyo to meet up with our friend Shawn (“Naka”), whom we had demanded join us for the second leg of our Japan trip.
 While she was doing that, however, Kat and I made a detour to Arashiyama Monkey Park, which is exactly what it sounds like (assuming that it sounds like a park for monkeys, which is what it is).
 This park is perched atop a rather tall hill and is home to over 140 wild snow monkeys (or “Japanese monkeys”), a breed with bright red faces and buttocks.
 I would make a dig at Kat’s (you know, my lobster friend) bright red face, but after our lengthy climb up the hill’s stairs, I was also sporting a cherry-red visage.
 I did not inspect our buttocks for hue, but I suspect they were spared.

 We were free to wander among the monkeys, as well as enter a fenced-in structure where the monkey food was kept.
 We passed peanuts through the fence, much to the monkeys’ delight.